moov-io/infra/docs/kubernetes.md

 - Find unpopular instance sizes
    - If a new family comes out (i.e. m5) m4's might become cheaper and less requested.
 - Set a maximum bid price
-- Run mult-zone setups to avoid shortages in a single GCP zone
+- Run multi-zone setups to avoid shortages in a single GCP zone

 ### Emacs